olemoudi/olemoudi.github.io/_posts/2020-05-29-infosec-cargo-cult.md

 >
 > [Don't be deceived by cargo cult economics](https://www.nst.com.my/news/2016/07/158616/dont-be-deceived-cargo-cult-economics?d=1) - *New Straits Times 2016*

-So in a nutshell the Cargo Cult Syndrome describes undeveloped societies that crave to obtain goods from more advanced societies by merely applying coincidental techniques, tools or processes whimsically. **There is no understanding of what else is necessary for everything to work as expected.**.
+So in a nutshell the Cargo Cult Syndrome describes undeveloped societies that crave to obtain goods from more advanced societies by merely applying coincidental techniques, tools or processes whimsically. **There is no understanding of what else is necessary for everything to work as expected**.
 Because of this, the Infosec Lifecycle ensues:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Infosec lifecycle:<br>It won&#39;t happen<br>It happened<br>Buy shiny tool <br>Happened again<br>Turn it on<br>And again<br>Now tune it<br>And again<br>Buy new shiny tool</p>&mdash; Steve Werby (@stevewerby) <a href="https://twitter.com/stevewerby/status/768419835655098368?ref_src=twsrc%5Etfw">August 24, 2016</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>